This post contains affiliate links.

 Chickpea tofu, also known as Burmese tofu or Shan tofu, is the perfect soy-free alternative to traditional tofu, especially if you have sensitivities.
 It’s used in a variety of vegetarian and vegan dishes worldwide, from curries to salads.

 It’s made from chickpea flour (or soaked chickpeas), water, and salt.
 Some recipes incorporate turmeric for color, but I don’t find that necessary.
-It differs from soy-based tofu with its more pronounced nutty flavor and dense-yet-smooth texture.
+It differs from soy-based tofu’s more pronounced nutty flavor and dense-yet-smooth texture.

 Whether you’re pan-frying, baking, or incorporating it into a soup, the cooking techniques for chickpea tofu are as versatile as the dish itself.
 My personal favorite way to prepare it is pan-seared and tossed in sauces like teriyaki, sweet chili, or BBQ.